khanal-ananta/Introductory-data-analysis/README.md

 # Introductory-data-analysis-Assignment-in-R

 This contains six assignments during the semester course:
-1-Introuduction to introductory data analysis containing basic plots and fucntion.
+1-Introuduction to introductory data analysis containing basic plots and function.
 2-Deep into normal distribution curve and capability index.
 3-T-test and it's application.
 4- Characteristics curve and it's analysis.